laroche/tastyworks-pnl/README.md

 - Generate documentation that can be passed on to the German tax authorities on how the tax is computed and also document on how to fill out the official tax documents.
    - Check this for docx reporting: <https://github.com/airens/interactive_brokers_tax>
+- More German words in the output csv file for the German Finanzamt.
+- Output a list of assets at the beginning and at the end of a tax year.
 - Useful statistics:
    - How much premium can you keep for option trades.
 Tastyworks says this should be about 25 % of the sold premium.
 I am mostly selling only premium and can keep